 The “good” businesspeople enjoy helping others, serving them, being able to ameliorate things for you while engaging in a business transaction.
 Knowing that they made you happy and gratified themselves at being thanked and appreciated.
 Feeling that being able to benefit mankind makes their life worthwhile.
 Showing their humanity.

-There is there is repetition/redundancy here.
+There is repetition/redundancy here.
 I make a point that is more or less obvious, then make it again in different words, and restate it several times.
 To me this is not necessarily a bad thing.
 Because, in what was the peroration of the piece, I wanted to drive the key point home.
 Think of a concluding passage in a symphony, where the main theme comes back and often gets hammered home, so to speak.

 There is nothing wrong with arguing strongly to make one’s point, or using irony or highly critical language.
 But when it is embedded in a spirit of “I am the true intellectual and you (or they) are not” and when your conclusions are presented as definitive facts rather than opinions, and when your posts comment on how much smarter you are than the academics or editors you abhor, you come across as arrogant and positive.